Snorting Vyvanse, also known as "railing," is achieved by opening up the capsule, or crushing a tablet, and insufflating the contents up the nose.

 This form of abuse is done by users in order to feel the full effects of the drug released at once into the body's systems.

-However, while Vyvanse is an amphetamine, and a class II controlled substance, it is activated by digestive enzymes.
+However, while Vyvanse is an amphetamine, and a class II controlled substance, it differs from other popular prescription stimulants such as Ritalin, Adderall, etc, because it is activated by digestive enzymes.

 Activation occurs when stomach acids strip off the lysine and the medication gets released.
 Therefore, it needs to be in the digestive track in order to release the full effects.

-As a result, Vyvanse snorting has little effect.
+As a result, Vyvanse snorting has little effect on the user in terms of getting high.
 This makes it more safe compared to other ADHD drugs such as Ritalin and Adderall.

 By design, Vyvanse is released more slowly compared to other ADHD medications in order to maintain it's clinical effectiveness over a longer duration of time.